Wastewater Treatment

 Equalization Basin

-The 57 million gallon Equalization Basin is adequate to contain the diverted flow from the Wastewater Treatment Plant.
-This basin should have storage capability to contain approximately eight days worth of inflow.
-This would also allow us to manage the waste water plants daily flow which will give this facility better treatment control.
-The Equalization Basin has a generator for back up power should it lose commercial power.
+The 57-million-gallon Equalization Basin is designed to contain diverted flow from the Wastewater Treatment Plant.
+The basin has a storage capacity of eight days’ worth of inflow.
+This allows the treatment plant to manage the wastewater flow to allow for better treatment control.
+The equalization basin has a generator onsite for backup power should it lose commercial power.

 Back-up Generators – The treatment plant has four generators used to maintain operational controls of the facilities equipment in the event of the loss of commercial utility power.